VanshSharma14/Car-Soccer/README.md

 #### Collab?
 * I have elaborate plans about what I would like to do with this game so I welcome collaborators.
 * I use the LOVE2D game engien and windfield library for the physics of the game.
-* All art is done by my with the help of a friend.
+* All art is done by me with the help of a friend.
 * If you would like to collaborate, please shoot me and E-Mail at ||Vansh.business14@gmail.com||